dpc/dpc.github.com/content/post/my-opinion-on-go.md

 AddUint32(&x, ^uint32(c-1))
 ```

+That's how - described right in [atomic package comment for
-That's how.
-Easy to read, and self-explaining.
+AddUint32](https://golang.org/pkg/sync/atomic/#AddUint32).
+Easy to read, and
-https://golang.org/pkg/sync/atomic/ .
+self-explaining.
 I mean... come on.
-It took similar time
+It took similar time to write the comment
-to write the comment explaining how to decrement, as it would take to write a
+explaining how to decrement, as it would take to write a much needed function
-much needed function that would just do it!
+that would just do it!

 ### Community doesn't like me

 Couple of times I ventured into Go community gathering places, looking for
 advise on how to deal with some of the problems I was having.
 I don't know if
 it's me, or the fact that I was referring to mechanisms from other languages,
-that Go simply lacks, but every time I got rather hostile responses in tones of
+that Go simply lacks, but every time I got hostile responses in tones of "one
-"one true way of Go".
+true way of Go" and me being stupid for looking for alternatives to
+established Go conventions.